Back-end Engineering Articles

 Ruby Hashes

-So far, we've seen different data types in Ruby, like Strings, Numbers, Booleans, and Arrays.
-Now it's the time for the following data type: Hashes.
+So far we’ve seen different data types in Ruby, like Strings, Numbers, Booleans and Arrays.
+Now it’s the time for the next data type: Hashes.

 Arrays

-A Ruby hash is a data type similar to Arrays, but instead of being zero-indexed, we can change the index value as programmers.
-Remember that Arrays are zero-indexed, and Ruby does that behind the scenes for us.
-However, we cannot change the number of that index; for instance, we cannot start the index of an array in 10; it will always start at zero.
+A Ruby hash is a data type similar to Arrays, but instead of being zero indexed, we as programmers can change the index value.
+Remember that Arrays are zero indexed, and Ruby does that behind the scenes for us.
+We cannot change the number of that index, for instance, we cannot start the index of an array in 10, it will always start at zero.
 Always.
-So if you need for some reason to change the value of that index, or you want to have another way to identify the elements inside the data structure, you can use a Hash.
+So if need for some reason to change the value of that index, or you want to have other way to identify the elements inside the data structure, you can use a Hash

-Let's see the image of the arrays again.
+Let’s see again the image about the arrays

 2.6.8 :120 > array = [1, 2, 3, 4]